Spectral convergence in geometric quantization on $K3$ surfaces

 We write ${\rm diam}_d(A)$ or ${\rm diam}_g(A)$ when we emphasize the dependence on $d$ or $g$. \item For sets $A,B$ and points $a\in A$, $b\in B$, denote by $f\colon (A,a)\to (B,b)$ the map $f\colon A\to B$ such that $f(a)=b$. \end{itemize}

 \paragraph{\bf Acknowledgment} I would like to thank Mayuko Yamashita for her advices and a lot of discussions on this paper.
-This work was supported by JSPS KAKENHI Grant Number JP19K03474, JP20H01799.
+This work was supported by JSPS KAKENHI Grant Numbers JP19K03474, JP20H01799.